 Do you trust your data?
-When was the last time your website changed, and do you know how this impacted the data you are looking at in Analytics?
+When was the last time your website changed, and do you know how this impacted your Google Analytics data?

 Web analytics data is powerful but only if the data is accurate.
 We frequently run health checks on new and existing clients’ Google Analytics (GA) and Google Tag Manager (GTM) implementations to ensure that the data has integrity – meaning it can be trusted.

-This guide will take you through the stages we go through in conducting a GA health check, giving you an understanding of all the elements you need to keep an eye on to ensure your GA setup is giving you the best quality data.
+Use our free downloadable template together with this guide, which will take you through the stages we go through in conducting a GA health check.
+It should give you a true understanding of the elements you need to keep an eye on to ensure your GA setup is providing the best quality data.